am1785/wsb_synthesizer/README.md

 ## Prerequisites
 Have a reddit account, create a reddit applicaiton, and use your credentials to set up Oauth2.

+API keys and secrets should be stored in a python file in the same directory and named `secrets.py`

 Guides for setting up Oauth2 for Reddit: https://github.com/reddit-archive/reddit/wiki/OAuth2

 https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example